ChronulusAI/mcp-madness/README.md

 ```
 The 2025 NCAA Men's basketball tournament starts tomorrow.
 I would like to make predictions for the first round of the tournament.

-Please a new Chronulus Session for this and setup a data model that you can plug in data for each match up separately.
+Please create a new Chronulus Session for this and setup a data model that you can plug in data for each match up separately.
 I want to reuse the same BinaryPredictor for each match up.
 In the task, be sure to specific that we want to predict the probability that team 1 wins the matchup.

 As input data, I will give you images and injury reports (if one is available) for each match up in folder in my workspace.
 I have also include a PDF of the bracket and a text file with the current schedule in my workspace.